 Sleep and Circadian Rhythm:

 One of the first things that people think about in regard to circadian rhythm is the sleep/wake cycle.
 We naturally sleep and wake on about the same schedule every day – or we would if it weren’t for alarm clocks, work, and social engagements…

-Sleep is essential for good mental health, but it is just one aspect of circadian rhythm.
+Sleep is essential for good mental health, but it is just one aspect of the circadian rhythm.
 So don’t get caught up in thinking that this is all about sleep.
 There is more to it!

 Setting the circadian clock.